 Maintain excellent entry, loading/unloading ramps, and maze areas at all times.
 Remove snow at all areas of station.

-Be familiar with proper procedures for lift start-up, shut-down of lift, safety checks, auxiliary operations, code 4's, completion of logs.
+Be familiar with proper procedures for lift start-up and shut-down, safety checks, auxiliary operations, Code 4’s, and completion of logs.

 Advise operator of any unusual or improper occurrences regarding lift operations.

-Operate machinery and tools in a safe and responsible manner, to avoid damage to the company property and to the environment.
+Operate machinery and tools in a safe and responsible manner in order to avoid damage to company property and to the environment.
 Be aware of the safety of people working around machines at all times.

 Maintain a safe, clean, presentable, and friendly work area.